ooddle

 On the wall, your breath is the difference between sending and pumping out.

 Climbing is a strength sport disguised as a puzzle.
 The strongest climber in the gym does not always send the hardest route.
 The climber with the best breath control often does.
 Holding your breath under tension spikes your heart rate, reduces forearm endurance, and tightens the muscles you need to keep loose.
 Trained breathing changes the climb.
+The same body, with better breath, sends harder routes.

 The Science Behind Breath Control on the Wall